senchalabs/docs-i18n/guides/mvc_dependencies/README.md

 The first three were loaded from outside our application, the last two from the application itself.
 Note how we can still mix and match application files and external dependency files.

-Note that to enable the loading of external dependencies we just have to tell the Loader where to find those files, which is what we do with the Ext.Loader.setPath call above.
-In this case we're telling the Loader to find any class starting with the 'Auth' namespace inside our 'Auth' folder.
-This means we can drop our common Auth code into our application alongside the app folder and the framework will be able to figure out how to load everything.
+Also note that to enable the loading of external dependencies, we have to tell the Loader where to find those files, which is done by the Ext.Loader.setPath call above.
+In this case we are telling the Loader to find any class starting with the 'Auth' namespace inside our 'Auth' folder.
+This means that we can drop our common Auth code into our application alongside the app folder and the framework will be able to figure out how to load everything.

 ## Where Each Dependency Belongs